 1920, 03 Apr: Billings Gazette (Montana): “Sunday.
 Boston April 3.
 Franklin D’Olier, national commander of the American legion, has received a resolution from the Edward B. Rhodes post of the American legion, Tacoma, Wash., favoring the adoption of the Shirley poppy as the memorial flower of the legion.”
 Franklin D’Olier was unanimously elected the first national commander of the A.L.
 Had Anna met him – did she know him – in Indianapolis?

 1920, 05 Apr: Mon. morning: Madame Guérin arrived in Salt Lake City.
-Spoke at the University.
+She gave an interview, at the Hotel Utah, to the Salt Lake Telegram about her Poppy Drive in the city.
 Mrs. Leonel Ross O’Bryan had been there beforehand, making plans ahead of Madame’s arrival.

 1920, 10 Apr: ‘Poppy Day’ in Greeley, Colorado.
 “Under the direction of Mme Celeste Oliver Dixon and Mlle.
 Lucienne LeFraper, who are representing the American and French Children’s League”.